rsyslog/rsyslog/source/configuration/conf_formats.rst

    mail.err action(type="omfwd" protocol="tcp" queue.type="linkedList")

-As can be seen by this example, the |FmtAdvancedName| format permits specifing additional parameters to fine tune the behavior, whereas the |FmtBasicName|
+As can be seen by this example, the |FmtAdvancedName| format permits specifying additional parameters to fine tune the behavior, whereas the |FmtBasicName|
 format does not provide this level of control.